 10 Best Places To Visit Your First Time in Belgium

-The Hallerbos, also known as the bluebell forest, is one of the most magical places in Belgium.
+The Hallerbos forest, also known as the bluebell forest, is one of the most magical places in Belgium.
 Once every year the forest transforms itself into a purple haze where the entire ground is covered with these pretty flowers.

 Best time to visit?